bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Moore_Robert/">Robert Lee Moore</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Banachiewicz/">Tadeusz Banachiewicz</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Banachiewicz/">Banachiewicz, Tadeusz</a>
+: A Polish astronomer, mathematician and geodesist.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Angheluta/">Theodor Angheluta</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Sierpinski/">Waclaw Sierpinski</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Sierpinski/">Sierpinski, Wacław</a>
-: Sierpiński's most important work is in the area of set theory, point set topology, and number theory.
+: A Polish mathematician.
+Sierpiński's most important work is in the area of set theory, point set topology, and number theory.
 In the set theory he made important contributions to the axiom of choice and to the continuum hypothesis.

 ### 1883
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Chatelet_Albert/">Albert Châtelet</a>